costerpierre/costerpierre.github.io/_pages/about.md

 My research focuses on **International Trade**, **Spatial Economics** and **Environmental Economics**

-Prior to my doctoral studies, I studied at SciencesPo Paris and Universitat Pompeu Fabra, and worked at SciencesPo Paris, the European Central Bank and the OECD.
+Prior to my doctoral studies, I studied at SciencesPo Paris and Universitat Pompeu Fabra, and worked at SciencesPo Paris, the European Central Bank, and the OECD.
+You can have a look at my [CV](files/CV.pdf).

 Feel free to reach out!  <pcoster@usc.edu>